arianamoreno13/unsupervised-learning/README.md

 - [hvplot]- For making interactive plots/charts.

-- [sklearn.cluster import KMeans] -
+- [sklearn.cluster import KMeans] - used to identify clusters of data objects in a dataset.

-- [sklearn.decomposition import PCA] -
+- [sklearn.decomposition import PCA] - used to decompose a multivariate dataset in a set of successive orthogonal components that explain a maximum amount of the variance.

-- [sklearn.preprocessing import StandardScaler] -
+- [sklearn.preprocessing import StandardScaler] - Standardize features by removing the mean and scaling to unit variance.

 Installation Guide:
 Before running the application first install the following dependencies:
 - import pandas as pd
-import hvplot.pandas
+- import hvplot.pandas
-from pathlib import Path
+- from pathlib import Path
-from sklearn.cluster import KMeans from sklearn.decomposition import PCA from sklearn.preprocessing import StandardScaler
+- from sklearn.cluster import KMeans
+- from sklearn.decomposition import PCA
+- from sklearn.preprocessing import StandardScaler

 Usage:
-Using Proptech data visualization skills.
-This allows us to determine what are the best real estate investment options in the area.
-Using this application we can determine what are the best areas to buy for rental properties.
+    This project allows us

 Contributors:
 brought to you by ~ Ariana Moreno